A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Apply the September 2023 Android security patch immediately on all affected devices
+• Apply the September 2023 Android security patch level or later to all managed Android devices

 Patch Information